vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

     But what does authorizing a service mean in this context?
 Authorizing a service means that upon making a request, the user will be verified against the request URI, request method and request content type based on the defined authorization rules (Resource Class Actions and ACL Rules).

     The authorization rules are defined in the context of a Resource Class.
-As previously said, the Resource Class represents an external resource type in Cloud Director ([more info](#resource-class)).
-The mime type in the Resource Class is used in the authorization process to find the actual resource in Cloud Director, against which the authorization process will run.
-This resource can be both a Cloud Director core entity or an external to Cloud Director entity - so the mime type can be set to something external to Cloud Director (e.g. `Backup+xml`) or an internal Cloud Director entity type (e.g. `application/vnd.vmware.admin.organization+xml`).
+As previously said, the Resource Class represents an external resource type in VMware Cloud Director ([more info](#resource-class)).
+The mime type in the Resource Class is used in the authorization process to find the actual resource in VMware Cloud Director, against which the authorization process will run.
+This resource can be both a VMware Cloud Director core entity or an external to VMware Cloud Director entity - so the mime type can be set to something external to VMware Cloud Director (e.g. `Backup+xml`) or an internal VMware Cloud Director entity type (e.g. `application/vnd.vmware.admin.organization+xml`).

     Resource Class Actions ([more info](#resource-class-action)) are created as part of the resource class.
 They define which HTTP methods are allowed for a custom URL (URLs).

     Each Resource Class Action contains a list of ACL Rules ([more info](#acl-rule)).
-ACL Rules hold the actual rules for which user/org/right has access to a resource (external resource or Cloud Director core resource).
+ACL Rules hold the actual rules for which user/org/right has access to a resource (external resource or VMware Cloud Director core resource).

     So in order to configure external service authorization, you need to defined at least one Resource, one Resource Class Action and one ACL Rule.

 ### Link

-A `Link` is a Cloud Director entity which allows extension authors to configure links to external services to be returned as part of the response of native Cloud Director APIs - i.e. returning a link to an external service in the response of `GET /api/org/<org-id>`.
+A `Link` is a VMware Cloud Director entity which allows extension authors to configure links to external services to be returned as part of the response of native VMware Cloud Director APIs - i.e. returning a link to an external service in the response of `GET /api/org/<org-id>`.
 In order to find the link for creating a `Link` for an external service, you need to perform a GET on the external service and the link will be part of the response.

 ```text